suterma/bulma-print/README.md

   - a main Scss file, `bulma-print.scss` which includes the styles for the above classes.
   - Additional, experimental styles in the `experimental` folder.
 Use with caution.
   - a pre-compiled .css file, if you do not want to build from .scss

-## Further considerations

-### Printed links

-Bulma-print will by default add the hyperlink URL (`href`) after any `a` (anchor) element.
-Otherwise, hyperlinks are not usable from  print media.
-If you do not like this for a link, you can suppress this via the specific marker class `is-not-linked-print`.

-### Page breaks

-Print media has the additional concept of pages.
-The page breaks can be controlled and specifically set, for example you can add `has-page-break-before` on `h1` elements, to add a page break beforehand, to produce a more expected layout on print media.
-Also, for enumerations like lists or with tables, you might want to keep these on the same page, and can thus use `is-together-print` on the outermost element, like `ul` or `table`.

-### Responsive size

-For printing, Bulma by default uses the layout styles as for their "tablet" screen size.
-See the [Bulma breakpoint documentation](https://bulma.io/documentation/overview/responsiveness/#breakpoints).
-This package does not change this.

-### Automatic color adjustments

-Any browser may try to optimize the printed colors as it sees fit, and most browsers do.
-See the documentation about the [`print-color-adjust` CSS property](https://developer.mozilla.org/docs/Web/CSS/print-color-adjust) for more information.
-Bulma-print does not change this value.
-You may want to add your custom styles to produce the exact output you like.

 ## Build